A Small Wardrobe for a Lithe Life: Project 333

 Now that I have a smaller collection of clothes I’ve discovered that having less really does mean more.
 My closet and my clothes no longer overwhelm me.
 It is easy to get dressed every day.
 Now I usually find that I have the right outfit for every occasion.
 And on those rare occasions when I don’t, I do not dwell on it.
 I’ve learned that it is probably just a “moody” day for me, and it has nothing to do with my clothes.
 Instead of focusing on clothing lack, I journal write to discover what is lurking in my mind and deal with that.

 Although I now have less variety in my wardrobe, I’m happier because it includes an outfit or two (or three) to cover all of my basic needs.
-I don't follow a strict 33 limit, instead I've opted to have a small wardrobe with everything kept inside my closet or my dresser drawers.
+I no longer follow a strict 33 limit because it feels too restrictive for me.
+Sometimes I need more, and other times less.
+Instead, I've opted to have a smaller wardrobe with everything kept inside my closet and my dresser drawers.

 My clothes mix and coordinate well, and since I stick with a few basic color combinations I find that everything works with other pieces to create a variety of options.